matls93/hyperionDev_capstoneProject/README.md

 2. Ensure you open the entire folder containing this application in your code editor, otherwise, the program will look for text files in your root directory.

 ### Features:
-User Management:
+**User Management**:
 - Registration (r): Allows adding new users to user.txt with unique usernames and passwords.

-Task Management:
+**Task Management**:
 - Add Task (a): Enables users to add new tasks to tasks.txt, specifying details like username, task title, description, and due date.
 - View All Tasks (va): Displays all tasks from tasks.txt.
 - View My Tasks (vm): Shows tasks assigned to the currently logged-in user.

-Reports and Statistics:
+**Reports and Statistics**:
-Generate Reports (gr): Creates task_overview.txt and user_overview.txt files with detailed summaries of tasks and user assignments.
+- Generate Reports (gr): Creates task_overview.txt and user_overview.txt files with detailed summaries of tasks and user assignments.
-Display Statistics (ds): Available for admin users (curr_user == 'admin'), allows viewing statistics on the number of users and tasks.
+- Display Statistics (ds): Available for admin users (curr_user == 'admin'), allows viewing statistics on the number of users and tasks.

-File Handling:
+**File Handling**:
-Data Storage: User credentials and task details are stored in text files (user.txt and tasks.txt respectively).
+- Data Storage: User credentials and task details are stored in text files (user.txt and tasks.txt respectively).
-File Generation: Automatically creates tasks.txt if it doesn't exist to store task data.
+- File Generation: Automatically creates tasks.txt if it doesn't exist to store task data.

-Usage:
+## Usage:
 1. Installation:
 - Clone the repository to your local machine or download as a ZIP file.